-2) What are the current key projects I should be aware of?
+2. What are the key projects I should be aware of at the moment?

-3) Who are the key people in the business I should reach out to?
+3. Who are the key people in the business I should make contact with?

-It’s difficult to predict what’s expected of you in a first week of a new role; sometimes you’ll be given a bit of breathing space to get to grips with everything, other times you’ll be thrown in at the deep end and tasked with deliverables.
-This will depend on the role and the current business expectations of your team.
-Whatever your situation, it’s always helpful to outline a few short-term objectives.
-This means you can start managing your own workload and remain organised.
+It’s difficult to predict what’s expected of you in a first week; sometimes you’ll be given a bit of breathing space to get to grips with everything, other times you’ll be thrown in at the deep end and tasked with deliverables from the outset.
+It really depends on your company culture and the expectations on your team or business at the moment.
+Whatever your situation, it’s always healthy to outline some key short-term objectives right now.
+This means you can instantly start managing your own workload and start off on the right foot.

-It’s great to find this out as early as possible how your performance will be measured.
-This will help you prepare and feel in control from day one in your new role.
-Do you have specific objectives?
+It’s great to find this out as early as possible; sit down with your manager and find out all about this.
+Do you have key objectives?
 Is there a specific performance programme?
-Every company is different so its important to know what you're working towards and the evaluation of your performance.
+Every company is different, but from the outset you want to make sure you know what you’re working against and how this will be measured.

 At Computer Futures, our consultants are on hand to help you every step of the way.
-Even after placement, we’re here to offer advice and make sure everything is running smoothly!
-To find out more about our consultative service, or a apply for a role, visit our website.
+Even after placement, we’re here to offer advice and make sure everything’s running smoothly!
+To find out more about our consultative service, or to hear about the many opportunities we have on offer, get in touch!